 Expand opens the canvas in a full-width view that hides the chat pane on the left.
 The message composer drops to the bottom of the expanded view so you can still continue the conversation while editing.
 Press the X in the top-left of the expanded view to return to the side-by-side layout.
 The icon is two diagonal arrows.

-- Folders and subfolders to group canvas-heavy projects together.
-Free plan supports 2 folders.
-Unlimited folders on Premium.
+File canvas-heavy chats into folders to group them by project.
 Folders use search-based adding: you search the conversation list and add the matches to the folder, no drag-and-drop required.

 AI Toolbox is also available for Gemini and Claude as part of the same unified install.
 The Gemini module adds full-text search across every synced Gemini conversation with date, role, and exact-match filters.
 The Claude module adds full-text search with exact-match toggle and message-level bookmarks.
 Pricing details are on the AI Toolbox pricing page.